UKPLab/argmin2016-unshared-task/README.md

   - 18 crowdsourcing files

 - Variant B: Debate transcript
-  - Opening and closing speech of the same speaker from Intelligence^2 debates
+  - Two speeches (opening and closing) for both the proponent and the opponent from Intelligence^2 debates
-    - The entire debate transcripts would be extremely long for the purposes of the unshared task
+    - The entire debate has more participants, but the entire transcript would be extremely long for the purposes of the unshared task
   - 3 devel files
   - 2 test files
   - 5 crowdsourcing files